Khan/wonder-blocks/packages/wonder-blocks-core/components/unique-id-provider.md

 The `UniqueIDProvider` component is how Wonder Blocks components obtain unique identifiers.
 This component ensures that server-side rendering and initial client rendering match while allowing the provision of unique identifiers for the client.
-It does this by not guaranteeing unique identifiers for the initial render, but instead allowing for a placeholder to be rendered in place of the real content, or for non-unique values to be provided as identifiers.

 In all but the first render, the children are rendered with the same `IIdentifierFactory` instance, ensuring that the same calls will return the same identifiers.

+The `get` method of the identifier factory ensures that the same identifier is returned for like requests, but also that all identifiers provided are unique.
+Therefore, `get("test")` will always equal `get("test")`, and `get("test2")` will always equal `get("test2")`, but `get("test")` will never equal `get("test2")`.

 ### mockOnFirstRender absent or false